gumloop/guMCP/src/servers/quickbooks/README.md

-f# QuickBooks Server for guMCP
+# QuickBooks Server for guMCP

 This server provides integration with QuickBooks Online for financial data access and analysis.